How Long Do Bear Markets Last? - Stash Learn

 An illustrated timeline breaks down the worst bear markets in history to aid in answering the question, “how long do bear markets last?”

-A look at the history of bear markets can provide insight into how long we might expect the current bear market to last.
+A look at the history of bear markets can provide insight into how this most recent bear market fares in comparison.
 On a high level, we’ve seen fewer bear markets occur since World War II:

 • There were 12 bear markets between 1928 and 1945 (pre-World War II), taking place roughly every 1.4 years.